xuxiyang1993/MCTS-for-Multi-Agent-Computational-Guidance/README.md

 ```
 python Agent_vertiport.py
 ```

+Optional arguments:

+`--save_path` the path where you want to save the output

+`--seed` seed of the experiment

+`--render` if render the env while running exp

 If you have any questions or comments, don't hesitate to send me an email!
 I am looking for ways to make this code even more computationally efficient.